Real-Time Scoring Platform for Halfpipe, Slopestyle & Big Air Events

 Freeskiing emerged in the early 1990s as a rebellious alternative to traditional alpine racing.
 Inspired by snowboarding's freestyle culture, pioneering skiers like Mike Douglas, Shane McConkey, and JP Auclair began exploring terrain parks, performing tricks, and filming segments that would define a generation.
 The release of films like "The Game" (1999) showcased what skiing could become when freed from racing gates and rigid rules.
 The sport's foundation was built on creativity and progression, with early freeskiers crafting their own obstacles, experimenting with switch riding (skiing backwards), and developing aerial maneuvers borrowed from skateboarding and snowboarding.

-Winter X Games Aspen introduced freeskiing to mainstream audiences in 1999, adding slopestyle and big air competitions to their lineup.
-This legitimized freeskiing as a competitive sport and created a platform for athletes like Tanner Hall, Simon Dumont, and Sarah Burke to showcase their skills on a global stage.
-The halfpipe discipline joined in 2002, completing the trinity of modern freeskiing competition formats.
+The Winter X Games introduced freeskiing to mainstream audiences starting in 1999, initially featuring big air competition.
+Ski slopestyle was added in 2002, and the halfpipe discipline joined the same year, completing the trinity of modern freeskiing competition formats.
+These events legitimized freeskiing as a competitive sport and created a platform for athletes like Tanner Hall, Simon Dumont, and Sarah Burke to showcase their skills on a global stage.
 Sarah Burke emerged as a pivotal figure, not only dominating women's halfpipe competitions but also advocating tirelessly for Olympic inclusion.
 Her efforts, combined with the sport's growing popularity, paved the way for freeskiing's Olympic debut.

 The International Olympic Committee announced in 2011 that freeskiing halfpipe and slopestyle would join the 2014 Sochi Winter Olympics.
 This decision transformed freeskiing from alternative sport to mainstream athletic discipline.
 The evolution of freeskiing judging systems paralleled this growth—early competitions relied on simple paper scoring, while today's professional events utilize sophisticated digital platforms like JudgeMate that capture execution scores, difficulty ratings, and overall impressions in real-time.
 Modern freeskiing continues to progress at unprecedented rates, with triple corks becoming standard in big air finals and slopestyle courses featuring technical complexity rivaling street skateboarding.